-Bruna Rangel Lima Shows Off Pert Derriere While Reminding Everyone To Be ‘Good To Yourself’
+Bruna Rangel Lima Shows Off Pert Derriere While Reminding Everyone To Be 'Good To Yourself'

 The second snap saw Bruna with her back to the camera, this time showing off her pert derriere as she looked back over her shoulder and pouted at the photographer.
 A gorgeous ray of sunlight to the left of the image further highlighted her beauty.

-Bruna’s followers quickly respond after the images were posted.
-Within only two hours, the set had already racked up an impressive 33,100 likes and more than 250 comments from her dedicated supporters.

-“I need to remember that most of the time.
-I’m hard on myself, but for good reason.
-Thanks, Bruna!” one follower wrote in response to the Instagram sensation’s caption.
+Bruna's followers quickly respond after the images were posted.
+Within only two hours, the set had already racked up an impressive 33,100 likes and more than 250 comments from her dedicated supporters."I need to remember that most of the time.
+I'm hard on myself, but for good reason.
+Thanks, Bruna!" one follower wrote in response to the Instagram sensation's caption.

 "You be good girl," another user stated.